WHERE IN THE WORLD IS BAQILODGE?

 |Launceston||24°C / 75°F||13°C / 55°F|

 - Tasmania has a temperate maritime climate with four distinctive seasons.
 In winter, the earliest it becomes dark is about 5pm.
 The long summer evenings, with extended twilight hours, provide opportunities to “play” after work.
 In springtime: September, October and November, the Island can be hit by winds called the ‘Roaring Forties’ which can produce gales that, as an old saying goes, ‘can blow dogs off chains’.
-During summer, autumn and winter calmer, balmy weather dominates.
+Calmer, balmy weather dominates the other seasons.

-- The climate also provides many benefits for those wishing to discover our beautiful rainforest and wilderness areas or to visit with our unique wildlife like the Tasmanian Devil, and native pygmy possums.
+- The climate also provides many benefits for those wishing to discover our beautiful rainforests and wilderness areas.

 - Our island is noted worldwide for high quality produce including wines, cheeses, fish, oysters, berries, stone fruit, apples, hops, vegetables, poppies, barley, lavender, beautiful timbers and flowers to name a few.